 Vote for your favourite photo in our Limerick Snapshots competition

-Kellie Ann O’Brien also sent this picture of her family members Tony and Dan Gallagher of Bishops Street on holidays in Fanore
+Kellie Ann O’Brien sent in this photo of her grandfather Tony Gallagher at St Michael's weightlifting club

-Kellie Ann O’Brien sent in this family photo of the Gallagher boys working on Rita Stundons house at the walls of Limerick’s Clare Street
+Kellie Ann O’Brien also sent in this picture of grandmother Cora Gallagher with neighbour Buddy Pearse and the O’Donaghue children after their silver service shift at The Greenhills

-Maggie Daly sent in this picture of her grand-uncle Garrett Howard (who played for Croom, Limerick, Dublin and Tipperary and has five All-Ireland medals) with Gary Kirby at a Munster final.
-Her uncle Garrett was originally from Patrickswell but his work as a garda brought him around the country
+Vincent Campbell submitted these pictures as a collage, from a deserted Limerick on a scorchingly hot mid-summer Sunday on June 15, 1986.
+Vincent explained there was nobody about, everybody had gone to the beach, except himself.
+Clockwise from top left: St John's Cathedral from John Street; the River Shannon and the Docks from Steamboat Quay; The Crescent and O'Connell Street beyond, from Newenham Street junction, and The Milk Market, from Carr Street, in a state of decay, though still in operation at the time

 Leave your comment